How to Set Up Your Home Gym

 Workout Program

 Consider your workout program and goals.
-Will you be doing bodyweight exercises, light weightlifting, heavy weightlifting, step aerobics, Zumba, yoga, or other activities?
+Will you be doing bodyweight exercises, light weightlifting, heavy weightlifting, step aerobics, Zumba, yoga, running on a treadmill, or other activities?
 For many runners, strength training is important for improving fitness levels and preventing injuries and offers a great compliment to the cardio program of running.

 If you decide to lift weights, dumbbells are usually a great starting point and they are versatile — you can use them for many different strength training exercises.
 Also, you can maximize the intensity of smaller weights like dumbbells by doing single-leg exercises such as split squats and one-legged squats so you do not need heavy weights.